OTCExchange/OTCE-COINDEX/README.md

 • Image logos are provided for each cryptocurrency.
 • All modern browsers and devices are supported.

+# OTC COINDEX TRADING

-The OTC Trading Platform allows trading cryptocurrency coins without a counterparty risk.
+The OTC Coindex Trading Platform allows trading cryptocurrency coins without a counterparty risk.
 The protocol is open-source and trading is available for any coin that any developers choose to connect to The OTC Coindex.
 Trading DApp live trading data provided by OTC Coindex Https://otcexchange.trade